ImageJ-scripts/ij-macros/README.md

 ### FOR VISNODE1 USERS

-1. Download [IBPlib.ij]:(https://github.com/IBPlib/ij/archive/master.zip) and extract the contents from the ij-master folder into the following directory structure:
+1. Download [IBPlib](https://github.com/ImageJ-scripts/Libraries/archive/master.zip) and extract the contents from the Libraries-master folder into the following directory structure:
-`\clusterdata\{your username}\Jython_scripts\IBPlib\ij\`
+`\clusterdata\{your username}\Jython_scripts\` *The path should match exactly this pattern, else the macros won't run.

-2. Download the wanted macro from [IBPlib.imagej-macros](https://github.com/IBPlib/ij-macros) to your prefered location in visnode1.
+2. Download the wanted macro from [IBPlib.imagej-macros](https://github.com/ImageJ-scripts/ij-macros) to your prefered location in visnode1.

 3. Open imageJ and go into `Plugins>New>Macro`.
 A text editor from imageJ will popup.